microsoft/Olive/docs/source/overview/quicktour.md

 (Quick-tour)=
 # Quick Tour

-Below is a quick guide to get the packages installed to use Olive for model optimization.
-We will start with a PyTorch model and then convert and quantize it to ONNX.
-If you are new to Olive and model optimization, we recommend checking the [Design](Design) and Tutorials sections for more in-depth explanations.
+Here is a quick guide on using Olive for model optimization with two steps.
+We will focus on accelerating a PyTorch model on the CPU leveraging ONNX conversion and ONNX quantization.

-## Install Olive and dependencies
+## Step1 Install Olive and dependencies
 Before you begin, install Olive and the necessary packages.
 ```bash
 pip install olive-ai
 ```

-You will also need to install your preferred build of onnxruntime.
-Let's choose the default CPU package for this tour.
+Olive leverages ONNX Runtime as its model infeference engine, requiring the installation of the ONNX Runtime package.
+Here we install the ONNX Runtime CPU package given our target hardware is CPU.
 ```bash
 pip install onnxruntime
 ```

 Refer to the [Installation](Installation) section for more details.

-## Model Optimization Workflow
+## Step 2 Run Olive with Model Optimization Workflow
 Olive model optimization workflows are defined using config JSON files.
-You can use the Olive CLI to run the pipeline:
+You can use the Olive CLI to run the pipeline.

-First, install required packages according to passes.
+First, install required packages according to your config file.
 ```
 python -m olive.workflows.run --config user_provided_info.json --setup
 ```